campfireunion/docs/docs/1.0/flipside/how-tos/other/how-to-use-vive-trackers-for-full-body-tracking.md

 :omit-from-search

-> Note: Vive trackers are only supported in the SteamVR version of Flipside Studio.
+> Note: Vive trackers are only supported in the SteamVR version of Flipside.

-Flipside Studio supports [Vive trackers](https://www.vive.com/us/vive-tracker) for tracking your feet and waist.
+Flipside supports [Vive trackers](https://www.vive.com/us/vive-tracker) for tracking your feet and waist.
 For this how-to you'll need a set of Vive trackers as well as straps or clips to attach them to your clothes.
 We recommend the [Rebuff Reality TrackStrap bundle](https://rebuffreality.com/).

 ## Wearing the trackers